-The Female Pelvic Medicine and Reconstructive Pelvic Surgery Fellowship at Wake Forest is truly one of the few training programs in the US where reconstructive urology and gynecology is completely integrated into one division that spans two departments.
+The Urogynecology and Reconstructive Pelvic Surgery Fellowship at Wake Forest is truly one of the few training programs in the US where reconstructive urology and gynecology is completely integrated into one division that spans two departments.
 The fellowship is co-directed by Dr. Gopal Badlani and Dr. Catherine Matthews and is accredited by the Accreditation Council for Graduate Medical Education.

 The Female Pelvic Health division is housed within a dedicated, state-of-the-art Pelvic Health Center that hosts four board-certified female pelvic medicine specialists, two of whom perform complex bowel diversion procedures and two who concentrate on pelvic organ prolapse and incontinence repair.